MehdiKherb/Petri-nets-IIoT-NDT/README.md

 # Petri-nets-IIoT-NDT
 This repository represents the artifact of our paper entitled : "Constructing a Network Digital Twin through Formal Modeling: Tackling the Virtual-Real Mapping Challenge in IIoT Networks".
 It contains all the scripts for deploying an IoT network and its Digital Twin using Eclipse Hono + Ditto.
 A Timed Petri-net is used to model the network.

-**hono-mqtt-client** : this is the MQTT client firmware of the simulated IoT devices, it is developed in Contiki-NG.
-It is to be deployed on motes created in Cooja simulator and its function is to publish to a mosquitto broker running locally (the required mosquitto version is 1.6.9).
+**hono-mqtt-client** : this is the MQTT client firmware of the simulated IoT devices, it is developed in Contiki-NG. "_client.c_" is to be deployed on motes created in Cooja simulator and its function is to publish to a mosquitto broker running locally (the required mosquitto version is 1.6.9).
 The published values include : the average packets end-to-end delay, the node ID, and the current data send interval of the node.
+The Cooja simulation file is entitled _MQTT_LATEST2.csc_.
+It is important to recompile the client.c for the cooja mote type in order for the simulation to run correctly.

 **rpl-border-router** : this is the firmware to be deployed in the sink node (Node 1 in the simulated network), it serves as a border router forwarding published messages from the source nodes to the mosquitto broker.